CDLUC3/dmsp_backend_prototype/README.md

 The languages supported by the system can be found in the `src/models/language.ts` file.

 TODO: update with documentation on how to provide translation support for DB based text

+### Inspecting the Cache

+You can inspect the contents of the cache when running in the local dev environment by running `redis-cli` commands within the docker container.

+- CSRF tokens: `redis-cli -h redis --raw KEYS "*:{csrf}:*"`
+- Refresh tokens: `redis-cli -h redis --raw KEYS "*:{dmspr}:*"`
+- Apollo cache items: `redis-cli -h redis --raw KEYS "*:fqc:*"`

 ### Tests